cloverwsq/galaxy-communities/README.md

 React

-Three.js / React Three Fiber
+React Three Fiber

+Three.js

 TailwindCSS

-Modular global state architecture
+Modular state architecture

-🚀 Vision
+🚀 Engineering Vision

-Galaxy Communities is building the infrastructure for spatial social ecosystems.
+Galaxy Communities is not just a visual experiment.

-As digital interaction evolves toward immersive environments, static directories will no longer be enough.

-We believe community discovery should feel like exploration — not scrolling.
+It is an exploration of:

+Spatial UI as a scalable interaction model

+3D rendering in production web environments

+Modular architecture for large-scale community systems

+AI-assisted discovery and moderation layers

+The goal is to build infrastructure capable of supporting a globally distributed community ecosystem with immersive discovery at its core.